CAMMA-public/TF-Cholec80/readme.md

 Videos are indexed from 0 to 79.
 Limiting the dataset to specific videos can be done by supplying a list of indices as the `video_ids` argument.
 By default all 80 videos will be included.

-Three modes of operation are supported based on the mode argument:
+Three modes of operation are supported based on the `mode` argument:

-- FRAME (default): video shuffling, frame interleaving, minibatch shuffling
+- `FRAME` (default): video shuffling, frame interleaving, minibatch shuffling
-- VIDEO: video shuffling
+- `VIDEO`: video shuffling
-- INFER: no shuffling
+- `INFER`: no shuffling

 ## Requirements